 |OEH:4240||Global Environmental Health||3|

-Applicants to the certificate program must hold a baccalaureate degree from an accredited college or university and must have a g.p.a. of at least 2.75 (or foreign equivalent).
-For more information about the program and how to apply, visit the Certificate in Emerging Infectious Disease Epidemiology website.
+Applicants to the certificate program must hold a baccalaureate degree from an accredited college or university and must have a g.p.a. of at least 2.75 (or international equivalent).
+For more information about the program and how to apply, visit the Certificate in Emerging Infectious Disease Epidemiology web page.